 The Legian Bali, one of the island’s best luxury resorts, is also found here.
 And surprisingly, it’s nothing like what you’d expect from a Seminyak resort.

 A stay at this Bali luxury resort is like having your cake and eating it too.
 On one side, there’s the fun-filled atmosphere of Bali’s nightlife calling out to you, and on the other, is an enclave of peace, which, if you decide to stay in its midst, could be one of the most relaxing hotel experiences around.

-The hotel channels Seminyak’s laid back attitude to create an exclusive but relaxed atmosphere for its guests to enjoy.
+The hotel seems to channel Seminyak’s laid-back attitude to create an exclusive but relaxed atmosphere for its guests to enjoy.
 There’s an unmistakable aura of romance that permeates the hotel, thanks to a three-tiered pool, mood lighting, and common areas that encourage you to mingle with fellow guests with an Indian Ocean sunset as a backdrop.
 In other words, it’s a honeymooners paradise and one of the best we’ve come across.

-The resort’s staff are like mind readers, guessing your needs before you even knew you had them, and the excellent private butler service will leave you wondering how you ever managed without one before.
-You’ll miss it once your back home.
+The resort’s staff are also like mind readers, guessing your needs before you even knew you had them, and the excellent private butler service will leave you wondering how you ever managed without one before.
+You’ll miss it once you’re back home.